 - Duration: 10 weeks

-- Saiveena Kesaraju, student of Electrical Engineering from Pennsylvania State University - USA.
+- Jun Wang, student of Electrical Engineering from Colorado State University - USA.

-- Brian Breitsch, student of Electrical Engineering and Mathematics from Miami University – USA.
+- Jaime Aguilar Guerrero, student of Engineering Physics from Embry-Riddle Aeronautical University - USA.

 The program will cover the travel expenses (to and from Lima) as well as a reasonable stipend.
 Given that the Observatory is located outside Lima city, transportation will be provided.
 JRO normally operates from Monday to Thursday from 8 am to 6 pm.
 There is one hour break at noon for lunch and mainly sports activities (soccer, volleyball, running, hiking, ping-pong)

 Given the cultural and language differences, JRO staff will help the students on a one-by-one basis to find a suitable lodging.
 It is very important for us that you read our JIREP terms